sst/guide/_chapters/create-an-s3-bucket.md

 ![Edit static web hosting properties screenshot]({{ site.url }}/assets/edit-static-web-hosting-properties.png)

-Now that our bucket is all setup and ready, let's go ahead and upload our assets to it.
+Now that our bucket is all set up and ready, let's go ahead and upload our assets to it.